Removes the colours from our sight

-- Early-Installment Weirdness: The Magnificent Moodies sounds nothing like the sound people associate with the Moody Blues.
+- Early Installment Weirdness: The Magnificent Moodies sounds nothing like what people associate with the Moody Blues.

-- Exactly What It Says on the Tin / New Sound Album: As heard on The Magnificent Moodies, the Moody Blues really were a blues-based band to start with.
-Then came the Justin Hayward era, and the switch to the familiar soft-rock sound.
+- Exactly What It Says on the Tin/New Sound Album: As heard on The Magnificent Moodies, the Moody Blues really were a blues-based band to start with.
+Then came the Justin Hayward era, and the switch to the familiar symphonic soft-rock sound.

 - Fading into the Next Song: The early albums (through Octave) all do this.
 The only gaps are between the first and second sides.

-- Greatest Hits Album: Several, but 1974's This Is The Moody Blues - which was specially mixed and sequenced by producer Tony Clarke, with the songs presented non-chronologically and crossfaded in order to flow like a "proper" album - is an especially notable example.
+- Greatest Hits Album: Several.
+1974's This Is The Moody Blues — which was specially mixed and sequenced by producer Tony Clarke, with the songs presented non-chronologically and crossfaded in order to flow like a "proper" album — is an especially notable example.